 UFB Direct Bank: The Bottom Line

-Overall, UFB Direct Bank is a solid online bank that offers a high-yield savings account and money market account worth checking out.
+Overall, UFB Direct Bank is a solid online bank that offers a high-yield savings account and money market account which are worth checking out.

-UFB Direct could be the bank for you if you have a large sum of money you want to set aside.
-The high-yield savings account is perfect for people who plan to keep a balance of at least $10,000 and like having ATM access and no monthly fees.
-The money market account is also a solid choice, but only for people planning to keep a balance of at least $25,000.
+The UFB Direct Money Market Account is also a solid choice, but only for people planning to keep a balance of at least $5,000.
 It’s also a good choice for those looking for check-writing privileges from a money market account.

-In the end, UFB Direct Bank might not be the best option for everyone, but its competitive rates are at least worth a look.
+In the end, UFB Direct Bank is a solid option for most people, and their competitive rates are definitely worth a look.